1st February 2014

 How about Digiscoping?

-Below is some of my best images/videos taken with Swarovski STX 95 + TLS APO + Nikon V1 and Nikon D300s
+Below are some of my best images/videos taken with Swarovski STX 95 + TLS APO + Nikon V1 and Nikon D300s

 Greater Racket-tailed Drongo from the canopy walkway at Rainforest Discovery Centre